thesps/GlobalCorrelator/README.md

 |---------------|---------------|-------------|------------|---------------|-------------|-------------|----------|--------------|
 |  53698(4.54%) |  53698(4.54%) |    0(0.00%) |   0(0.00%) | 105002(4.44%) |  132(6.11%) |    0(0.00%) | 0(0.00%) |     0(0.00%) |

+### PF IP core designs

+These are used to test the routing and timing for a single HLS IP core

+#### `pf_360`: PF @ 360 MHz

+This setup runs the PF block at full 360 MHz.
+ * the IP core for PF can be build with `make_hls_cores.sh pfHGCal_2p2ns_ii6` (which runs `l1pf_hls/run_hls_pfalgo2hgc_2p2ns_II6.tcl`)

+TODO:
+ * the design has routing & timing issues, even when running with reduced inputs (20 tracks, 12 calo) and disabling the reset signal (which is a major offender in the timing)
+ * the inputs & outputs are taken from the first N links, while picking them from a suitable set associated to quads in a same SLR would be better
+ * the design is importing the IP core VHDL files directly instead of importing the core itself

+#### `pf_240`: PF @ 240 MHz

+This setup runs the PF block at 240 MHz by using dual-clock BRAM FIFOs to bridge the 360 to 240 MHz clock domains
+ * the IP core for PF can be build with `make_hls_cores.sh pfHGCal_3ns_ii4` (which runs `l1pf_hls/run_hls_pfalgo2hgc_3ns_II4.tcl`)

+TODO:
+ * the design has routing & timing challenges, but it does succeeed with reduced inputs (20 tracks, 12 calo) and disabling the reset signal)
+ * the inputs & outputs are taken from the first N links, while picking them from a suitable set associated to quads in a same SLR would be better
+ * the design is importing the IP core VHDL files directly instead of importing the core itself

 ### Layer-1 designs

 #### `regionizer_mux_pf`: `regionizer_mux` + PF@360